Dassault Mirage 2000: India

-In July 2011, India approved a $2.2 billion upgrade package for its Mirage 2000s.
-Valued at $43 million per aircraft, it upgrades the fleet to Mirage 2000-5 Mk.
-2 standards, with provisions made for the use of a night vision-capable glass cockpit, upgraded navigation and IFF systems, an advanced multimode multilayered radar, and a fully integrated electronic warfare suite, among other updates.
-In addition, the inventory of Super 530D and R.550 Magic II missiles would be replaced by MICAs, an order for which was placed in 2012.
-The first of the two IAF Mirages sent to France to be upgraded made its first flight in October 2013, marking the start of a test campaign that would encompass 250 flights, culminating in the handover of the first aircraft in March 2015.
-The single-seat version was redesignated Mirage 2000I and the twin-seat version Mirage 2000TI.
+In July 2011, India approved a $2.2 billion upgrade package for its existing fleet of 51 Mirage 2000s, to extend its lifetime for another 20 to 25 years The fleet was to be upgraded to the Mirage 2000-5 Mk variant, with provisions for a night vision-capable glass cockpit, upgraded navigation and Identification Friend or Foe systems, an advanced multimode multilayered radar, and an integrated electronic warfare suite, among other updates.
+Two of the aircraft was to be upgraded in France, while the remaining 49 was planned to be upgraded by Hindustan Aeronautics Limited in India with technical assistance from Dassault.
+Additionally, India placed an order for MICA missiles to be used with the upgraded fleet.
+The first two upgraded aircraft were returned to the IAF in March 2015, with the single seat version designated as Mirage 2000I and the twin-seat version as Mirage 2000TI.